sakshamm04/Grayscale-to-Colorized-Image-using-Deep-Learning-/readme.txt

 allowing it to be reloaded quickly without retraining, significantly improving efficiency.
 A set of 10 image pairs (grayscale and corresponding colorized images) was used for initial evaluation.
-To enhance user interaction, there is a simple and attractive interface built with the Streamlit library that enables users to browse and upload grayscale images for automatic colorization.
+To enhance user interaction, there is a simple and attractive interface built with the flask that enables users to browse and upload grayscale images for automatic colorization.
 A histogram feature further visualizes the frequency of RGB values along the pixel range, giving insights into the color distribution.
 This project provides a holistic approach to automated image restoration, quality analysis, and efficient reuse